Prag8855/aab/content/guides/blue-card.md

 With a Blue Card, you can...

-- Live and work in Germany
+- Live and work anywhere in Germany
 - Visit countries in the [[Schengen area]][^13]
 - Bring your family to Germany with the [family reunion visa](/glossary/Family%20reunion%20visa)[^14]
 - Become a German [permanent resident](/glossary/Niederlassungserlaubnis) after 33 months (21 months if you speak B1 German)[^10]